gunchev/DSG_KY-023/README.md

-# Arduino KY-023 - Calibrated 2 axis and one button joystick.
+# Arduino KY-023 joystick library

 See https://tkkrlab.nl/wiki/Arduino_KY-023_XY-axis_joystick_module

+The class (DSG_Ky023) consists of two calibrated axis and one de-bounced button.

 The button returns true when pressed.